edaehn/bitsgalore.github.io/_drafts/2021-02-09-four-android-emulators-two-apps.md

   <figcaption>3-D visualization of necklace in ARize app.</figcaption>
 </figure>

 If I understand it correctly, clicking the "View AR" button should switch the app to "augmented reality" mode, where the 3-D model is combined with video from the phone's camera.
-Although Android Emulator allows one to attach external cameras (in my case a webcam), this didn't quite work for me, with the emulator reporting a "Camera name 'webcam0' is not found in the list of connected cameras" warning.
+Although Android Emulator allows one to attach external cameras (in my case a webcam), this didn't quite work for me, with the emulator reporting a warning[^13].
 Whenever I tried to use the camera, the app showed a blank screen, after which the emulated device became unresponsive.
-Although far from perfect, these Android Emulator results still look promising, bearing in mind that none of the other tested emulators could even run the ARize app at all.

-The Immer app also worked without any issues, as shown in the screenshot below:
+The Immer app worked without any issues, as shown in the screenshot below:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2021/02/android_emulator_immer.png" alt="Immer book reading interface (Android Emulator).">
   <figcaption>Immer book reading interface (Android Emulator).</figcaption>
 </figure>

+Although far from perfect, these Android Emulator results still look promising, bearing in mind that none of the other tested emulators could even run the ARize app at all.

-## Summary and conclusions
+## Summary and discussion of results

 The table below summarizes the main results of the emulation tests: